One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Dynamic Portfolio Allocation: Tactful allocation of gold to the portfolio is very important.
 In other words, increasing investment in a gold fund during a market depression is essential to earn high returns.
 Similarly, as the market recovers, shifting these investments to other asset classes that have better potential to earn higher returns is wise.
 Therefore, a dynamics allocation approach will help reap the maximum benefits of investing in gold.

 Track the trend: It is impossible to time the market while investing.
-However, tracking the performance of the price fluctuations over a period of time will give a rough idea to decide on an entry point for your investment.
+However, tracking the historical performance of the price fluctuations will give a rough idea to decide on an entry point for your investment.
 How accurate can this be?
 Therefore, investing a small amount at regular intervals through SIPs can also be done with gold mutual funds.

 What are the benefits of investing in Gold Funds?